AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 However, blitting speeds with the new parallel approach -- particularly with a "cold" kernel vfs cache -- have significantly improved.
 Whilst ext4 and f2fs are still not as performant as xfs for our use case, they are at least more serviceable as the basis of an AerynOS install than they used to be.
 By way of an example, I saw a ~2x blitting speed improvement on my Gen4 NVME SSD using xfs with the new parallel blitting code.

-It's worth restating that, to our knowledge, the moss approach to [atomic updates](https://aerynos.com/blog/2025/03/29/aerynos-the-os-as-infrastructure/#%EF%B8%8F-atomic-updates), is the only one of its kind (at least in the Linux space) where users do not have to rely on containerisation or A/B system swaps to deliver package updates.
+It's worth restating that, to our knowledge, the moss approach to [atomic updates](https://aerynos.com/blog/2025/03/29/aerynos-the-os-as-infrastructure/#%EF%B8%8F-atomic-updates), is the only one of its kind (at least in the Linux space) where users do not have to rely on containerization or A/B system swaps to deliver package updates.
 Eliminating download speeds as a variable, Moss is capable of atomically installing/updating hundreds of packages on your system in a matter of seconds to tens of seconds on SSD drives, and the installed/upgraded applications are ready to use next time the application is opened.
 No reboots and no messing with container permissions necessary.

 Given that boulder also needs to blit files when it creates buildroots, the code has also had a positive impact on reducing package build times.
 This will be more evident on larger package builds and will have a cumulative impact, the more package work you end up doing.